MicrosoftLearning/edX-DEV212x-Intro-to-DevOps/docs/Lab3/edX-DEV212x-Lab3.md

 ### 1b: Import Source Code into your VSTS Account with Visual Studio

 > Note: Use this to approach to use the Visual Studio to migrate code from GitHub to VSTS.
-If you use this approach, skip section 1a.
+If you use this approach, skip section 1a.  ** *If you have any difficulties with this approach, please use the Git command line approach above.
+It is much simpler, and far less prone to error.* **

 We want to push the application code to your Visual Studio Team Services account in order to use Build.